 At Collier County Domestic Animal Services, our mission is to ensure compliance with local and State animal-related laws; to return strays to their owners and promote the adoption of homeless animals to new families; and to work toward ending the community problem of pet overpopulation.

-DAS is Collier County's only open-admission public animal shelter.
+DAS is Collier County's only open-admission public animal shelter and is the only facility legally allowed to accept stray animals.

-If your animal is lost, it may be picked up as a stray by an Animal Control Officer or dropped off at the shelter by a Good Samaritan.
+Your animal may be picked up as a stray by an Animal Control Officer or dropped off at the shelter by a Good Samaritan.

 Our Animal Control Officers respond to complaints and ensure compliance with animal related laws.